Lazzu/builds/README.md

 ## Getting started

 1. Clone the repo
-2. pip install -r requirements.txt
+2. `pip install -r requirements.txt`
+3. `ln -s /path/to/builds.py /usr/local/bin/builds`
-3. Try the example usage with a hello.cpp of your own
+4. Try the example usage with a hello.cpp of your own

 ## Supported features